Fortress-Wars/FortressWars-Wiki/docs/changelogs/FW-v2.0.0.md

 - Regeneration rate for potions while **out of** combat reduced from **140** ticks to **100** ticks.
 - Tanks now have a **50%** knockback resistance when blocking.
 - King of the Hill respawn times are now the same if both teams have 99% and it is overtime.
-- Players can now quick build over vegetation.
+- Players can quick-build over vegetation.
 - Gamerules can no longer be updated while a game is active.
-- Removed the other colors besides yellow of the FW+ rank.
+- The FW+ rank color is now only yellow.
 - Leaderboards now update after a game ends.
-- Updated format of time related statistics on the leaderboards.
+- Updated format of time-related statistics on the leaderboards.
-- Added a total achievements unlocked leaderboard on the same hologram as the most time played leaderboard.
+- Added a “Total Achievements Unlocked” leaderboard on the same hologram as the ”Most Time Played” leaderboard.
-- Added a damage ratio leaderboard on the same hologram as the EDR leaderboard.
+- Added a “Damage Ratio” (Damage Dealt / Damage Taken) leaderboard on the same hologram as the “EDR” leaderboard.

 ## Bug Fixes

 - Aquaman trident now returns to the item slot the user is on if it's empty.
 - Bomber no longer blocks redstone events.
-- Fixed issue where if an engineer died, the sentry would do more damage.
+- Fixed an issue where the sentry would do more damage if an engineer died.
-- Fixed engineer teleporter not able to be used if on soul sand and other partially lowered blocks moved.
+- Fixed issue where engineer teleporters are unable to be used if they are on soul sand or any other partially lowered blocks.
-- Fixed issue where a player could get stuck in spectator mode if there is a 1v1 classic game going on, a player dies and overtime triggers.
+- Fixed issue where a player could get stuck in spectator mode if there is a 1v1 classic game in progress, a player dies, and overtime triggers.
 - Fixed bug where the auto-balance timer would not properly reset for all players when a game ends or is canceled
-- Fixed bug where damage achievements' progress would display when damaging self even though self damage doesn't count towards the statistic/achievement.
+- Fixed bug where damage achievements' progress would display when damaging self even though self-damage doesn't count towards the statistic/achievement.
-- Fixed bug where the classic overtime sudden death scoreboard would not update properly if for the player that died.
+- Fixed issue where the classic overtime sudden-death scoreboard would not update properly for dead players.
 - Fixed The Engineer "Doc Holiday" achievement including enemies.
 - Fixed issue where Earth Walls could regenerate from the "Demolish" ability and would linger permanently.
-- Fixed bug where super vanish would break if the a vanished player logged back in after being deoped while offline.
+- Fixed bug where super vanish would break if the vanished player logged back in after being deop-ed while offline.